Summer Sessions 2021 Course Syllabus

 |Grading Scale||90 - 100=A 80 - 89=B 70 - 79=C 60 - 69=D Below 59 = F|

-Your grade for this class will the average of your 5 exam grades and your average of the online MAP and DSM assignments.
-Each exam will count for approximately 16.667% of the course average and the homework average will also count for 16.667%.
+Your grade for this class will the average of your 5 exam grades and your average of the online MAP assignments.
+Each exam as well as the MAP average will count for approximately 16.667% of the course average.

 It is imperative that you check your email EVERY DAY.
 This is an online class and email is the only way I have to contact you.